4 Nov 2022

-In many jurisdictions, tax penalties apply incentivising directors to repay their loans by a certain date.
+In many jurisdictions, tax penalties apply, incentivising directors to repay their loans by a certain date.

-If the director settles the loan after nine-months and one day of the company’s financial year-end, a tax of 32.5% will be payable on the loan amount.
+If the director settles the loan after nine months and one day of the company’s financial year-end, a tax of 32.5% will be payable on the loan amount.

-The sum of tax paid at 32.5% can be reclaimed.
-But, it can only be reclaimed once the full loan has been repaid to the company.
-Furthermore, it can only be reclaimed 9 months and 1 day after the end of the financial year in which you repaid all the loan to the company.
+The sum of tax paid at 32.5% can be reclaimed, but only after the full loan has been repaid to the company.
+Furthermore, it can only be reclaimed 9 months and 1 day after the end of the financial year in which you repaid all the loans to the company.
 To illustrate these rules, take the following example: